-The location of your head pain can be an important clue in determining what type of headache you have and the potential remedies.
+The location of your head pain can tell you what type of headache you have and the potential remedies.
+That said, call a doctor if your pain is severe or isn’t going away.

 Headaches are very common.
 In fact, it’s estimated that about